waiwong614/alexa-tube/README.md

 1. Click on the green "Clone or download" button just under the yellow bar
 2. Click download ZIP
-3. Unzip the file (it will be called alexa-assistant-master.zip) to a known place on your hard-drive (suggest root of C: drive in Windows to avoid problems with long filenames)
+3. Unzip the file (it will be called alexa-youtube-master.zip) to a known place on your hard-drive (suggest root of C: drive in Windows to avoid problems with long filenames)

 ## AWS Lambda Setup (Part 1)